influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Sideload

-Create a node that can load data from external sources
+Create a node that can load data from external sources.

 ```javascript